What is Insulation R Value? Why is it Important?

 The second issue to consider is the amount of insulation in the attic.
 A way to do this is to look at the floor joists.
 Can you see gaps in the insulation showing the surface underneath?
 Can you see the top of the floor joists running down the attic?
 Either condition is indicative of an insufficientamount of insulation.
 Proper insulation should cover the floor joists without any gaps.
 This creates a solid thermal envelope that keeps the escape of warm air through your ceiling to a minimum.

 Our experienced technicians will provide a free written recommendation detailing the proper actions needed to restore your home to a safe and healthy environment.
-When you need attic cleanup, crawl space cleanup, rodent proofing, decontamination, insulation removal or insulation replacement in San Diego call Attic Construction Inc at 858-609-8118.
+When you need attic cleanup, crawl space cleanup, rodent proofing, decontamination, insulation removal, insulation replacement in San Diego or insulation removal in Phoenix, call Attic Construction Inc at 858-609-8118.

 Need some Assistance?
 Contact us today